Confusion in FSMA Sanitary Transportation Rule: Clarifying shellfish transportation requirements under the new policy

 The United States Food and Drug Administration recently said during a public meeting that the oversight was intentional.
 A response from the Shellfish Growers of Virginia, a spearhead group tackling these concerns, responded that shellfish are consumed raw, and transportation considerations needed to be reviewed without being dismissed and non-critical.

 Both sides agreed to the unique issues revolving around shipment, as standard live animal shipments have a longer shelf stable life, though shellfish begin to lose viability as foodstuff shortly after removal from harvesting at processing facilities.
 Cattle and poultry can be self-sustaining through transport, but not so with shellfish.
-This exemption of regulation hinges on the fact that much shellfish, oysters, in particular, are consumed raw by consumers, and infection of a pathogen that was introduced during shipment is a grave consideration.
+This exemption of regulation hinges on the fact that much shellfish, and oysters, in particular, are consumed raw by consumers, and infection of a pathogen that was introduced during shipment is a grave consideration.

 The food and beverage industry is a huge factor in America’s economy, its transportation is also a problem.
-The service life of the Adamant valves has allowed many facilities to operated to industry standards – providing high-quality performance valves for the food and beverage industry.
+The service life of the Adamant valves has allowed many facilities to operate to industry standards – providing high-quality performance valves for the food and beverage industry.
 Sanitary ball valves and meters can be found in food processing, bottling, and pharmaceutical plants all over the world.

 Protecting the Consumer

 Shellfish are susceptible during transport primarily through the fluctuation of temperatures during transit, making them a much higher risk than other transported livestock.
-Poultry and beef, as well as similar live transport foodstuffs, move through a processing phase before reaching a consumer, and are more widely cooked – therefore allowing any pathogens to be removed through the process.
-Oysters and their related shellfish products are often not cooked, but simply rinsed before consumption, leaving an active pathogen a direct path into a human host.
+Poultry and beef, as well as similar live transport foodstuffs, move through a processing phase before reaching a consumer and are more widely cooked – therefore allowing any pathogens to be removed through the process.
+Oysters and their related shellfish products are often not cooked but simply rinsed before consumption, leaving an active pathogen a direct path into a human host.

 The logical approach to this issue is to enforce shellfish under the live shipping regulations in order to follow up and maintain monitored and consistent temperatures for the shellfish as they move through the transportation phase from harvest to market, and eventually to consumer’s plates.
 If live animals are exempted, it would be critical to place caveats in place for shellfish as a protective measure.